threnjen/threnjen.github.io/_posts/2021-04-27-i_made_a_model_how_do_i_use_it_-_beginning_data_science_part_1.markdown

 ```
 model = LinearRegression()
 ```
 This is where we specify what estimator we are using.
-There are lots!
+There are many to learn about, but the basic steps to fit a model are the same.

 ```
 model.fit(X_train_val, y_train_val)